-normal operation Operation of the stationary technical unit excluding start-up and shut-down periods. operation Has the same meaning as in The Pollution Prevention and Control (Scotland) Regulations 2012, A Practical Guide (Part A Activities), Issue 2; raw materials Crude or processed material that can be converted by manufacture, processing or combination into a new and useful product. resources Energy, water and raw materials required by the process.
+normal operation Operation of the stationary technical unit excluding start-up and - shut-down periods. operation Has the same meaning as in The Pollution Prevention and Control (Scotland) Regulations 2012, A Practical Guide (Part A Activities), Issue 2; production pigs Pigs, male or female, grown from a weight of 30 kg to the point of sale for either breeding stock or slaughter. raw materials Crude or processed material that can be converted by manufacture, processing or combination into a new and useful product. resources Energy, water and raw materials required by the process.
 SEPA Scottish Environment Protection Agency.
 SFIR The Standard Farming Installation Rules published by SEPA and dated April 2013 or any subsequent update published by SEPA. slurry Has the same meaning as in the Control of Pollution (Silage, Slurry and Agricultural Fuel Oil) (Scotland) Regulations 2003.
-The Regulations The Pollution Prevention and Control (Scotland) Regulations 2012. tree belt A dense vegetative environmental barrier. water environment has the same meaning as in the Water Environment and Water Services (Scotland) Act 2003 that is all surface water, groundwater and wetlands; and "surface water", "groundwater" and "wetlands" has the same meanings as in the Act.
+The Regulations The Pollution Prevention and Control (Scotland) Regulations 2012. water environment has the same meaning as in the Water Environment and Water Services (Scotland) Act 2003 that is all surface water, groundwater and wetlands; and "surface water", "groundwater" and "wetlands" has the same meanings as in the Act. weaner A pig under 30 kg in weight.